MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 The [current Azure Landing Zone policy guidance](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies#intermediate-root) already includes an Azure policy definition ("Configure Azure Activity logs to stream to specified Log Analytics workspace") that enables audit logging for all subscriptions.
 The Sandboxes Management Group should inherit this policy enabling diagnostic logging of the sandbox subscriptions.

-### Sandbox Permissions
+### Sandbox Access

 The sandbox user(s) are given Owner access to the sandbox subscription.
-When sandboxes are canceled all sandbox users should have the Owner RBAC role removed.
+When sandboxes are canceled all sandbox users should have the Owner Role base access control (RBAC) removed.

 ## Additional Considerations